-A regular programme of maintenance should be undertaken to ensure that the correct operational performance is maintained for the life of the building.
+A regular programme of maintenance must be undertaken to ensure that the correct operational performance is maintained for the life of the building.
 (See Section 13).

-No additional security devices should ever be fitted to escape route doors unless specifically approved by Fire and Building Control Officers.
+No additional security devices should ever be fitted to escape route doors unless specifically included in the Fire Risk Assessment.
 (See 12.3.4).